World-News/World-News.github.io/_posts/2016-07-04-Week 8 Work Show.md

 - Access to all Cloud Platform Products
 - $300 credit for free
 - No autocharge after free trial ends
 In addition, we are aslo trying to adopt other translate APIs and compare the translation qualities.
 But at this stage, Google Translate API is enough for our project.
-But

 ** Encoding Issues**

 We fix the encoding issue with json format and we can show the text with no garbled text on Android app now.

-###Next Steps and New Issues Raise  ###
+### Next Steps and New Issues Raise  ###

 ** keywords optimizing **
 For now we adopt a method from NLTK library to extract keywords from news articles.
 But it often produced stange words and also the accuracy is not good enough.